minesh2908/MS-App/README.md

 - Run the app: flutter run

 ## Live Demo
-The app is currently live at mineshsarawogi.online.
+The app is currently live at https://mineshsarawogi.online.

 License
 This project is licensed under the MIT License.
 See LICENSE for details.